 How to Give Colloidal Silver to Dogs

-You can use give your dog colloidal silver orally, topically, or via inhaling.
+You can use give your dog colloidal silver orally, topically, or via a nebulizer.
 Each administration method has different effects and indications.

-When going for oral use, simply drop the colloidal silver into your dog’s mouth multiple times per day for ten days.
+When treating orally, simply drop the colloidal silver into your dog’s mouth multiple times per day for ten days.
 Colloidal silver tastes like regular drinking water, so your pet should have no problem taking it.

 For topical application, you can either spray the colloidal silver or use it as a compress.
 It does not sting or burn, so you do not have to worry about causing discomfort to your pet.
 This is good news considering the fact you need to apply the colloidal silver several times per day.